Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Doppler frequency shift in the dual one-way DCS

 where $w$ represent the scalar potential that is composed of the Earth gravitational potential $U_{E}$ and tidal potential $u_{\text{tid}}$, $\boldsymbol{{N}}=\boldsymbol{{R}}/R$ is the vector of coordinate distance $\boldsymbol{{R}}$, and $\boldsymbol{{v}}_{lm}$ is the relative velocity.

-From two one-way frequency transfers, the frequency measurement of dual one-way DCS is given by $y_{\text{dcs}}=y_{\text{do}}-y_{\text{up}}$.
+Considering two one-way frequency transfers in the uplink and downlink, the dual one-way DCS observable is given by $y_{\text{dcs}}=y_{\text{do}}-y_{\text{up}}$.
 Generally, all quantities in $y_{\text{dcs}}$ should be expressed in terms of parameters referenced to the reception time $t_{4}$.
 It is necessary to expressed the unit vector $\boldsymbol{N}_{12}$ in terms of the unit vector $\boldsymbol{N}_{34}$.
-From Fig.\ref{fig1}, the relationship between the coordinate distances of uplink and downlink is given by
+The relationship between the coordinate distances of uplink and downlink is given by

 where $\Delta\boldsymbol{r}_{s}\left(\Delta t\right)=\boldsymbol{v}_{s}(t_2) \Delta t+(1/2)\boldsymbol{a}_{s}(t_2) \Delta t^2$ is the satellite displacement in the onboard time delay $\Delta t$.
 From this equation, we obtain